jmnarloch/codility-go/README.md

 # Codility lessons in GO

-Solutions to codility example problems written in GO
+Solutions to codility problems written in GO